snowhunterej/insta-feed-planner/README.md

 # Insta Feed Planner

-This project is a minimal Vite + React + Tailwind CSS setup.
-The main page renders an `InstagramGrid` component that shows placeholder images in a 3‑column layout.
+This project uses Vite, React and Tailwind CSS to demonstrate a simple Instagram planning grid.
+Posts can be reordered via drag and drop, and clicking a post opens a modal where its status and tags can be edited.

 ## Development